Wildfire kills at least 50 near Athens, families flee to beaches

-MATI, Greece (Reuters) - A wildfire killed at least 50 people and injured more than 150 as it swept through a small resort town near Athens, with huge flames trapping families with children as they fled.
+MATI, Greece (Reuters) - A wildfire killed at least 50 people and injured scores more as it swept through a small resort town near Athens, trapping families with children behind walls of smoke and flames as they tried to flee to the beach.

-The fire which hit Mati, 29 km (18 miles) east of the capital, late Monday afternoon was by far the country’s worst since flames devastated the southern Peloponnese peninsula in August 2007, killing dozens.
+The fire in Mati was by far Greece’s worst since flames devastated the southern Peloponnese peninsula in August 2007, killing dozens.
+It broke out late Monday afternoon and was still burning in some areas on Tuesday morning.

-People scrambled to the sea as the blaze closed in close to the shore.
-Hundreds were rescued by passing boats but others found their way blocked by smoke and flames.
+People scrambled to the sea as the blaze closed in near the shore.
+Hundreds were rescued by passing boats but the fire moved too fast for others.

 “I was briefed by a rescuer that he saw the shocking picture of 26 people tightly huddled in a field some 30 meters from the beach,” Nikos Economopoulos, head of Greece’s Red Cross, told Skai TV.

 “They had tried to find an escape route but unfortunately these people and their kids didn’t make it in time,” he said.

-A Reuters witness also saw several bodies in the area.
+A Reuters photographer saw at least four dead on a narrow road clogged with cars heading to a nearby beach and heard reports of several more casualties.

+“Residents and visitors in the area did not escape in time even though they were a few meters from the sea or in their homes,” fire brigade spokeswoman Stavroula Maliri said.

-Mati is in the eastern Rafina region, a popular spot for Greek holidaymakers, particularly pensioners and children at camps.
+Mati is in the eastern Rafina region, a popular spot for Greek holiday-makers, particularly pensioners and children at camps, 29 km (18 miles) east of the capital.

-The 26 deaths came on top of more than 20 casualties reported by government spokesman Dimitris Tzanakopoulos earlier on Tuesday.
-He said more than 88 adults and 16 children were injured.
+The 26 deaths came on top of the more than 20 reported by government spokesman Dimitris Tzanakopoulos earlier on Tuesday.

-One of the youngest victims was thought to be a six-month-old baby who died of smoke inhalation.
+One of the youngest victims was thought to be a six-month-old baby who died of smoke inhalation, officials said.
+Of the 156 people injured, 11 were in intensive care, they added.

-A Reuters witness earlier saw at least four dead on a narrow road clogged with cars heading to a nearby beach.

-The coastguard later said the bodies of four more people were retrieved from the sea.
+The coastguard said four more bodies were retrieved from the sea.
 In total, coastguard and other vessels rescued 696 people who had fled to beaches.
-Boats plucked another 19 people from the sea.
+Boats plucked another 19 people alive from the water.

+Greece’s fire brigade said the intensity and spread of the wildfire at Mati had slowed on Tuesday as winds died down, but it was still not fully under control.
+The service urged residents to report missing relatives and friends.

-Some parts of Mati were still smoldering with white smoke early on Tuesday.
+White smoke rose from smoldering fires in parts of Mati early on Tuesday.
 Burned-out cars were scattered outside gated compounds where three- and four-storey buildings bore signs of fire damage.

-“We are dealing with something completely asymmetric,” Greek Prime Minister Alexis Tsipras, looking pale, said after cutting short a visit to Bosnia.
+“It is a difficult night for Greece,” said Prime Minister Alexis Tsipras, looking pale after returning from a visit to Bosnia.

+Cyprus and Spain offered assistance after Greece said it needed air and land assets from European Union partners.

-The inferno dominated front pages in the country on Tuesday, with headlines such as “killer fire” and “hell” and newspapers reporting fears the death toll would climb.
+Newspaper printed banner headlines including “killer fire” and “hell” and reported fears the death toll would climb.

-Authorities said they would be making use of an unmanned drone from the United States on Tuesday to monitor and track any suspicious activity.
+Authorities said they would use an unmanned drone from the United States to monitor and track any suspicious activity.

 Tsipras and Greek officials have expressed misgivings at the fact that several major fires broke out at the same time.

-Wildfires are not uncommon in Greece, and a relatively dry winter helped create current tinder-box conditions.
+Wildfires are not uncommon in Greece, and a relatively dry winter helped create the current tinder-box conditions.
 It was not immediately clear what ignited the fires.

 A hillside of homes was gutted by flames east of Athens.
 A mayor said he saw at least 100 homes and 200 vehicles burning.